gbwisx/msal_mobile/README.md

 ## Project Requirements

-* Flutter version of at least 1.13
+* Flutter version greater than 1.12
 * Android minimum SDK Version of 19
 * iOS version of at least 11.0